Nuclear isospin asymmetry in $\alpha$ decays of heavy nuclei: Results

 \subsection{\boldmath Fitted parameters}

-We begin with the simple square well (SW) potential model whose fitted parameters are presented in Table~\ref{tb:square} for four different cases of $\alpha$ decays, namely, even-even (e-e), even-odd (e-o), odd-even (o-e), and odd-odd (o-o), where the former refers to the neutron number and the latter to the proton number of the decaying nucleus.
+We begin with the simple square well (SW) potential model whose fitted parameters are presented in Table~\ref{tb:squarei}, \ref{tb:squareii}, and \ref{tb:squareiii} for four different cases of $\alpha$ decays, namely, even-even (e-e), even-odd (e-o), odd-even (o-e), and odd-odd (o-o), where the former refers to the neutron number and the latter to the proton number of the decaying nucleus.
 For the fitting process, the \textsc{Ame2012} experimental data compiled in Refs.~\cite{AWWK12,WAWK12} are used.
-Numbers in parentheses denote the values obtained without the $I^2$ term.
-Comparing the rms deviations $\sigma$ for the cases with and without the $I^2$ term, we notice a slight improvement due to the $I^2$ term.
+Numbers in parentheses denote the values obtained without the $I$ and $I^2$ terms.
+Comparing the rms deviations $\sigma$ for the cases with and without the isospin asymmetry terms, we notice a slight improvement due to the $I$ and $I^2$ terms.
 The rms deviation $\sigma$ value has the lowest value for the case of e-e nuclei and larger values for other nuclei.
 The main reason for this behavior is the assumed value ($\ell = 0$) of the orbital angular momentum.
 To verify this, we allow the variation of $\ell$ for each nuclei.
 It is then found that $\ell = 0$ gives a reasonable description of the decays of even-even nuclei but $\ell \neq 0$ is definitely needed to have a better fit for the other nuclei.
 Since $\ell = 0$ is assumed for all nuclei in the SW potential model, there is a limit to reduce the $\sigma$ values for even-odd, odd-even, and odd-odd nuclei.
-But we do not further pursue to find a better parameter set by varying the value of $\ell$ in this model, as our purpose is to see the role of the $I^2$ term compared with the model of Refs.~\cite{BMP91,BMP92}.
+But we do not further pursue to find a better parameter set by varying the value of $\ell$ in this model, as our purpose is to see the role of the isospin asymmetry terms compared with the model of Refs.~\cite{BMP91,BMP92}.